The Cluster Collaboration

 11) A magnitude.

 12) An uncertainty.
 For reasons explained in Naylor et al (2002), this is actually the bright side error bar, since in magnitude space uncertainties are technically two sided.
-The same paper explains how to derive the faint side error bar (should you need it).
+The same paper explains how to derive the faint side error bar (should you need it), and the explanation is repeated below.

 13) A flag.